MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/supported-magento2-checkouts.md

 {{< /details >}}

 {{< details title="Other checkouts" >}}
-Our plugin has been tested with the following checkouts:
+We have tested our plugin with the following checkouts:

 - [MagePlaza One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension)
 - [Amasty One Step Checkout](https://amasty.com/one-step-checkout-for-magento-2.html)